Ypsilenna/ypsilenna.github.io/_artworks/2022-021-wow-alexstrasza-as-a-maid.md

 thumbnail: /static/image/thumbnails/2022-021.png
 cover: /static/image/artworks/2022-021.jpg
 stamp: 9971
+ogimage: /static/image/thumbnails/2022-021.png
+ogdesc: Alexstrasza from World of Warcraft as an anime maid drawn for my partner, Jsalvador.
 ---
 Alexstrasza from World of Warcraft as an anime maid drawn for my partner, Jsalvador.